emily-flambe/notes-for-goats/README.md

    - Choose the type: Person, Project, or Team
    - Enter details and save

-2. **Journal Entries**
+2. **Journal Notes**
    - Navigate to "Journal" and click "New Journal Entry"
    - Use #hashtags to reference entities (e.g., "Meeting with #Alice about #ProjectX")
    - Entities will be automatically linked if they exist in the system

 3. **Entity References**
-   - Click on any entity to see all journal entries that reference it
+   - Click on any entity to see all journal notes that reference it
    - Explore relationships between people, projects, and teams

 4. **Admin Interface**